Technology will drive the future.

 Erica has been featured in:

-What must evolve in how we think and lead?
+What must evolve in how we think, decide and lead?

 This is where Erica steps in…